mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - The concepts of resolving tensions within activity from Activity Theory are used to explore the evolution of the design of activities and resources.
 (Design results)
 <!-- - Rather than Engestroms AT framework (Subject, Object, Instruments, Rules, Community, Division of Labour) the results chapters use Rogoff's 3 planes of analysis (Cultural, Interpersonal and Personal) -->
 - Results chapters use Rogoff's 3 planes of analysis (Cultural, Interpersonal and Personal) which aligns well with AT (Methodology)
+- Game making is based on remixing code from an existing incomplete game template (half-baked games & scratch community processes)
 <!-- - A quick summary of how parts of the design address three planes [is here](https://docs.google.com/document/d/1FIPn2dEB2aCKZi5z05j69cnHgpGNXFh1_SPV6h5l12g/edit?usp=sharing) -->